1. Introduction

 Awareness (24–18 months)

-• Decide whether you want legal support, compliance/financial crime, or risk/governance as the primary target.
+- Decide whether legal support, compliance/financial crime, or risk/governance is your primary target (they overlap, but the entry routes differ).

-• Identify gaps: writing, evidence handling, and sector knowledge (financial services vs public sector vs in-house).
+- Identify gaps: writing quality, evidence handling, and sector knowledge (financial services vs public sector vs in-house).

 Planning (18–12 months)

-• Choose a realistic entry route (for example, KYC/AML analyst or paralegal support).
+- Choose a realistic entry route (for example, KYC/AML analyst or legal support/casework operations).

 Activation (12–6 months)

-• Build a CV around evidence, judgement and writing: investigations, governance, incident handling.
+- Build a CV around evidence, judgement and writing: investigations, governance, incident handling, risk ownership, and stakeholder decisions.

 Execution (6–0 months)

-• Prepare interview examples: confidentiality, managing difficult decisions, documenting evidence, stakeholder management.
+- Prepare interview examples: confidentiality, managing difficult decisions, documenting evidence, quality control, stakeholder management.

-• Be clear on why you chose this route and how you will build technical knowledge.
+- Be clear on why you chose this route, and how you will build technical knowledge in the first 6–12 months.

 Integration (0–12 months after leaving)

-• Focus on quality: clean case notes, sound decisions, clear escalation, and learning the organisation’s regulatory expectations.
+- Focus on quality: clean case notes, sound decisions, clear escalation, and learning the organisation’s regulatory and governance expectations.

 8. Is This Career Path Right for You?

-Helpful traits: Integrity, calm under scrutiny, patience, strong written communication, and willingness to learn the sector’s rulebook.
+Helpful traits: Integrity, calm under scrutiny, patience, strong written communication, and willingness to learn the sector’s “rulebook”.
+A professional but curious mindset matters: you do not need to know everything on day one, but you must be willing to learn and document properly.

-Conclusion: Legal, compliance and risk careers can be a strong fit for service leavers, veterans and ex-military candidates who value integrity, evidence and structured decision making.
+Conclusion: Legal, compliance and risk careers can be a strong fit for service leavers and veterans who value integrity, evidence and structured decision making.
 If this path appeals, choose a realistic entry route, build your writing and sector knowledge, and start engaging with employers and training options early to align your move with discharge timelines.